 Registration for the Blaine Harbor Music Festival and Camp is now open for students ages 12+.
 The camp is 100% virtual this year and offering courses such as Ensembles, Instrument and Voice Masterclasses, Jazz Theory and Improvisation, and so on.
 The faculty is comprised of world-class musicians and performers from institutions such as Berklee College of Music, Manhattan School of Music, University of Washington, Cornish College, and more!
 Students can customize their class selection and experience to their interests.
 Guest teachers include Randy Halberstadt, Greta Matassa, Nick Biello, David Marriott Jr, Jovino Santos Neto, Charlie Porter, and others.
 Financial aid and scholarships are also available.
 For details visit blaineharbormusicfestival.org.

-Jazz Around the Sound Calendar Now Accepting Live Events
+Jazz Around the Sound Calendar Now Accepting Live In- Person Events

-Now that local government authorities are opening up the economy and planning to allow live music events with audiences, Earshot Jazz is accepting live events on the community calendar, Jazz Around the Sound.
+Now that local government authorities are opening up the economy and planning to allow live music events with audiences, Earshot Jazz is accepting in-person events on the community calendar, Jazz Around the Sound.

 How do I submit an event?

 Go to our website at earshot.org and select “Events” > “Add your event” from the menu bar and fill out the form.

 Once submitted and approved by our calendar editor, events will show up on the website and be included in the print version of this magazine.
 Please be patient and allow 3–5 days for review and posting; do not resubmit the same event.

 Things to Keep in Mind for Audiences of Live Events

 Earshot Jazz does not verify the COVID-19 safety procedures employed by each venue (except in the venues where we are the producer of the event).
 Before purchasing a ticket to a live event, we suggest you contact the individual venue and verify the status of their safety protocols.